turgu1/esp32-gateway/README.md

 ### Configuration

 The ESP32 Gateway configuration is done through the menuconfig capability associated with ESP-IDF.
-The following PlatformIO's menu option can be used to access the menuconfig application: `Run Menuconfig`.
+The following PlatformIO's menu option can be used to access the menuconfig application: `Platform > Run Menuconfig`.

 All options for the Gateway will be found under the menuconfig entry named `ESP-32 Gateway Configuration`.